mylittletony/mylittletony.github.io/_posts/2015-07-31-integrating-ruckus.markdown

 - &#8226; Swap the access type to clickthrough to rule out password issues
 - &#8226; Ensure your radius secrets match the ones in your zone director radius settings
-- &#8226; Ensure your Nas-Id from your Cucumber Wi-Fi account matches the one in your zone director
+- &#8226; Ensure your Nas-Id from your CT Wi-Fi account matches the one in your zone director
 - &#8226; Make sure that your SSID entered through SSH matches the one you entered into your zone director

 If you do connect with an incorrect secret/nas_id then our servers will lock you out as a security measure.